prernaadvani/whatsprernacooking/_posts/2023-03-25-spanakopita-eggs.md

 * Add the parsley, scallions, feta, salt, and pepper.
 Mix until well combined and set aside.

-* For reach serving, toast your bread and spread a generous amount of spinach/feta mixture on top.
+* For each serving, toast your bread and spread a generous amount of spinach/feta mixture on top.

 ![_config.yml]({{ site.baseurl }}/images/span egg/egg 3.png)